Inflation, gas prices and the Russia-Ukraine conflict are weighing on America's consumers – KION546

 An early look at how Americans are feeling about the economy in March found that US consumer sentiment declined more than expected, the University of Michigan reported Friday.
 The index of consumer sentiment dropped to 59.7 points, the lowest level since 2011.

+“This sentiment index is highly negatively correlated to inflation, and so the declines over the last few months reflect the reckoning with the cumulative inflation of the last year,” said Jefferies money market economist Thomas Simons in a note to clients.

-“The greatest source of uncertainty is undoubtedly inflation and the potential impact of the Russian invasion of Ukraine,” said Richard Curtin, chief economist at the Surveys of Consumers.
+Price hikes, along with the potential impact from Russia’s invasion of Ukraine are the greatest source of uncertainty for Americans, said Richard Curtin, chief economist at the Surveys of Consumers.

 While high inflation was already affecting household finances, higher gas costs are just adding fuel to the fire.